amrichards/randpass/readme.md

 # randpass
-## Quick word-based passwords from a file with added break characters
+### Quick word-based passwords from a file with added break characters
-## By: Adam M Richards

-Use: in conjunction with a wordlist, create random passwords including break characters in between words
+In conjunction with a wordlist, create random passwords including break characters in between words

     This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by